What is a vasectomy?

 If you prefer, you can ask your GP for advice, or a referral to see a specialist.
 Some GPs also perform vasectomies in their clinic.

-Before having a vasectomy your health professional will arrange a pre-procedure consultation to discuss the procedure with you, its advantages, risks and recovery period.
+Before doing your vasectomy your health professional will arrange a pre-procedure consultation to discuss the procedure with you, its advantages, risks and recovery period.
 This may be on the same day as the procedure, or further in advance.

 What are the advantages of having a vasectomy?